roelfie/dotfiles/README.md

 brew upgrade -- upgrades all outdated packages and apps
 ```

 Upgrading of apps (casks) is managed by the application itself (GUI).
-Many applications can be configured (in the preferences) to auto-updated themself.
+Many applications can be configured (in the preferences) to auto-update themself.

 ## TODO